zdavies98/zdavies98.github.io/_posts/2024-06-20-battleships.markdown

 description: This article shows how to code the classic Battleship game.
 ---

-> To preview this project, navigate to  [Battleships on Codespaces](https://scaling-space-fortnight-wxvxjvqvv9xh96xj.github.dev), select the `index.html` file, and click `"Go Live"` on the status bar.
+> To preview this project, create a GitHub codespace, select the `index.html` file, and click `"Go Live"` on the status bar.

+Preview the repository on [GitHub](https://github.com/zdavies98/battleship)

 <img src="/assets/images/battleship-demo.gif" />